Lede

 The Hermit take

-Fate is scary enough without the editor playing hide-and-seek with the calendar.
+Fate is difficult enough without the calendar joining the conspiracy.

 Keep or toss